ewingjm/development-hub/README.md

-  AzureDevOpsOrganisation = '<the name of the Azure DevOps organisation>' AzureDevOpsPipelineId = '<the ID of the Azure DevOps extract pipeline>' AzureDevOpsProject = '<the name of the Azure DevOps project>' ServicePrincipalClientId = '<the client ID of the Development Hub service principal>' ServicePrincipalClientSecret = '<a client secret for the Development Hub service principal>' SolutionPublisherPrefix = '<the prefix of the publisher (without leading underscore)>' }
+  AzureDevOpsOrganisation = '<the name of the Azure DevOps organisation>' AzureDevOpsPipelineId = '<the ID of the Azure DevOps extract pipeline>' AzureDevOpsProject = '<the name of the Azure DevOps project>' SolutionPublisherPrefix = '<the prefix of the publisher (without leading underscore)>' }
 $settingsArray = $obj.PSObject.Properties | ForEach-Object { "$($_.Name)=$($_.Value)" }